 2. Make sure to prep properly

-Preparing the walls of the room is always critical to a successful paint job, starting with cleaning.
+Preparing the walls for painting is always critical to a successful job, starting with cleaning.

-Most walls can be washed using a sponge and warm water.
+As a rule, you can clean walls before painting using a sponge and warm water.
 If there is mildew, be sure to remove it completely.

 Priming is also essential; be sure to ask for a deep base primer if painting a darker hue.

 3. Put painter's tape in place